OpenNTF/dojo-webpack-plugin/README.md

 The **dojo-webpack-plugin** option `coerceUndefinedToFalse` can be used to cause undefined features to evaluate to false at build time.
 If this options is true, then there will be no conditional load expressions in the generated code.

-# The loaderProxy loader extension
+# The dojo/loaderProxy loader extension

 `dojo/loaderProxy` is a Webpack loader extension that enables Dojo loader extensions to run on the client.
 Not all Dojo loader extensions may be used this way.
 Webpack requires that loader extensions complete synchronously whereas Dojo uses an asynchronous architecture for loader extensions.
 When using `dojo/loaderProcy` to proxy a Dojo loader extension in Webpack, the basic requirement is that the Dojo loader extension's `load` method invokes its callback in-line, before returning from the `load` method.
 The most common use cases are loader extensions that delegate to `dojo/text` or another supported loader extension to load the resource before doing some processing on the result.
 By ensuring that the delegated resources are included in the packed assets, `dojo/loaderProxy` is able to ensure that resolution of the delgated resources by the Dojo loader extension will occur synchronously.